-30. For a true glamping trip we recommend a portable bar that includes a cocktail shaker, stainless steel martini glasses, a corkscrew, and a bottle opener.
+30. Cocktail Hour.
+For a true glamping trip, we recommend a portable bar that includes a cocktail shaker, stainless steel martini glasses, a corkscrew, and a bottle opener.

 31. Get a good folding chair.
-There are so many options to choose from, in every colour of the rainbow.
-Options include recliners, built in footrests, double chairs, and chairs with built in tables and coolers.
+There are so many options to choose from, in every color of the rainbow.
+Options include recliners, built-in footrests, double chairs, and chairs with built-in tables and coolers.

 32. Bring a hammock to kick back between the trees.

 35. Get a silk sleeping bag liner.
-They come in every colour, protect the lining of your sleeping bag and are luxurious against your skin.
+They come in every color, protect the lining of your sleeping bag and are luxurious against your skin.

-36. If sleeping on the cold hard ground isn’t your thing, consider an air mattress.
+36. Sleep like a Baby!
+If sleeping on the cold hard ground isn’t your thing, consider an air mattress.
 For extra luxury and comfort buy one with a memory foam topper, or, add your own.

-39. Glamping is not about off-key chords on an acoustic guitar around the campfire or rounds of Kumbaya, don’t forget your iPod and some portable speakers.
+39. Music is a Must.
+Glamping is not about off-key chords on an acoustic guitar around the campfire or rounds of Kumbaya, don’t forget your iPod and some portable speakers.
 Make sure you put together a crowd-pleasing glamping playlist.
 Here are some of our suggestions.

 40. Stay clean!
 Use biodegradable soaps and shampoos.
 Get a portable shower and shower tent.
 Don’t forget toilet paper, toilet seat covers, wet wipes and hand sanitizer.
 If there are no toilets ladies, there are plenty of gadgets to assist you with bathroom functions in the woods.